 (read time: < 2 mins)

-A lorry driver has won the right to damages from his employer, after he sustained an electric shock resulting in him suffering life changing injuries.
-Our client, Gary Chisholm, suffered the injuries after the lorry he was operating came in to close proximity or made contact with power lines.
+A lorry driver has won the right to damages from his employer, after he sustained an electric shock resulting in him sustaining life changing injuries.
+Our client, Gary Chisholm, sustained the injuries after the lorry he was operating came in to close proximity or made contact with power lines.

 On 10 December 2018, a Judge ruled that D&R Hankins Ltd’s health and safety procedures were not adequate and that Mr Chisholm can recover damages.